Suyen-Shrestha/Gharkhoji/README.md

 # Gharkhoji
-This is a kind of a property searching website where you can view propety on sales and make inquries.
+This is a kind of a property searching website where you can view property on sales and make inquries.